 Laotian cuisine offers essential regional variations depending on the fresh ingredients available in a particular place.
 It includes vegetables, fish, chicken, duck, beef, pork and water buffalo.
 The unique horse meat restaurant can also be found.
 The French also left their traces, especially in the capital Vientiane.

-It definitely has many characteristics and specialties that make it a relatively varied and original cuisine.
+It definitely has many characteristics and specialties that make it varied and original cuisine.
 It differs from those of the neighboring countries as it is influenced by Chinese cuisine, and by the abundance and variety of aromatic herbs used.
-Another characteristic is coconut oil is used as the only fat resource.
+Another characteristic is coconut oil that is used as the only fat resource.

 In the villages, domesticated animals are eaten including ducks, chicken, pigs, and cattle.
 Foods are salted with the use of fermented anchovies, most of which is imported from Thailand.
-Flavorings are added and include mint, lemongrass, chilies, ginger, tamarind and lime juices, and the flesh or juice of coconuts.
+Flavorings are added and include lemongrass, chilies, ginger, tamarind and lime juices or mint.

-Pomelo, durian, rambutan, grapes, bananas plums, apples, and dragon fruit are among the host of fruits available in this country.
-In season fruits are usually offered as desserts on a Laos menu.
+Pomelo, durian, rambutan, grapes, bananas plums, apples, and dragon fruit are among the top fruits available in this country.
+In season fruits are usually offered as desserts on a menu.

 Want to put Laos on your travel menu?
 Contact us.